SchmitzAndrew/Power_Outage_Analysis/README.md

 - POPPCT_URBAN: The percentage of residents in that state that are URBAN.
 The inverse of this statistic is the amount of people that are rural.
 - POPDEN_URBAN: The density of those living within urban areas.
 - POPDEN_RURAL: The density of those living within rural areas.
+- START: The combined column of pd.Timestamp type from START.DATE and START.TIME
+- RESTORATION: The combined column of pd.Timestamp type from RESTORATION.DATE and RESTORATION.TIME
+- LENGTH: The total time difference of RESTORATION - START

 ## Cleaning and EDA